-At the discretion of the Fire Chief, members of the bargaining group shall be requested to fill suppression Duty Chief vacancies first before the other bargaining group is requested to work overtime within these AFCA positions.
+At the discretion of the Fire Chief, members of the Association shall be requested to fill suppression Duty Chief vacancies before members of the International Association of Firefighters (IAFF) bargaining unit are requested to work overtime within these AFCA positions.

-No employee of the bargaining group shall be called to extra duty if this would result in overstaffing of the shift beyond the minimum staffing for that day unless there is no qualified on duty member of the other bargaining group available to act in the position.
+No employee of the bargaining group shall be called to an extra shift if this would result in overstaffing of the shift beyond the minimum staffing for that day, unless there is no qualified on duty member of the other bargaining group available to act in the position.